NVIDIA/NVFlare/examples/advanced/finance-end-to-end/README.md

 ## Step 2: Feature Analysis

-For this stage, we would like to analyze the data, understand the features, and derive secondary features that can be more useful for building the model.
+For this stage, we would like to analyze the data, understand the features, and derive (and encode) secondary features that can be more useful for building the model.

 Towards this goal, there are two options:
 1. **Feature Enrichment**: This process involves adding new features based on the existing data.
 For example, we can calculate the average transaction amount for each currency and add this as a new feature.
 2. **Feature Encoding**: This process involves encoding the current features and transforming them to embedding space via machine learning models.
-In this example, we use federated graph neural network (GNN).
+This model can be either pre-trained, or trained with the candidate dataset.

+Considering the fact that the only two numerical features in the dataset are "Amount" and "Time", we will perform feature enrichment first.
+Optionally, we can also perform feature encoding.
+In this example, we use graph neural network (GNN): we will train the GNN model in a federated unsupervised fashion, and then use the model to encode the features for all sites.

-### Step 2, Option 1: Rule-based Feature Enrichment
+### Step 2.1: Rule-based Feature Enrichment
 In this process, we will enrich the data and add a few new derived features to illustrate the process.
 Whether such enrichment makes sense or not is task and data dependent, essentially, this process is adding hand-crafted features to the classifier inputs.